MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 1. Delete all the unnecessary Markdown and R code (everything below the setup R chunk).
 1. Save it to the `reports` directory using an informative file name.

 Work through the exercises below, adding code chunks to analyze and plot the data, and prose to explain what you're doing.
+These are nice exercises because we are all familiar with the data and have the solutions saved.

-Don't worry if you don't finish all of the exercises, and it's not a race between groups!
+That said, you're also welcome to branch out.
+Maybe you want to explore a new type of ggplot.
+Maybe you're learning to create interactive tables with `reactable`.
+Maybe you're trying to read in some of your own data into your report.

-This is just a way for you to practice what you've learned.
+Just remember to use a combination of prose (writing) and code to document your the goals, process, and outputs of your analysis in your RMarkdown report.

-Also, you can switch off more or less frequently depending on how much you want to practice pushing and pulling to/from GitHub.
+This is a way for you to practice what you've learned.

 **One note:** It may be helpful to copy and paste the questions into the R Markdown file as you go.